pixelastic/cloudinary-purge/README.md

 This repository contains the code I used to purge my whole Cloudinary account from any image stored, forcing it to re-download them (I had in the meantime updated and compressed the images).

+To use:
+- Define ENV variables in a `.envrc` file
+  - `CLOUDINARY_CLOUD_NAME`
+  - `CLOUDINARY_API_KEY`
+  - `CLOUDINARY_API_SECRET`
+- Run with `yarn run run`

+It will fetch all images and delete them, by batches of 100 at a time.
+Note that the default hourly rate limit is 500, so you might have to run the script several times, at different hours, to empty large accounts.

+There is a display glitch that doesn't correctly display the number of processed elements, but it does delete everthing.